Imagine…

 There are many benefits of growing a living mulch in your garden.

-- They can improve your soil.
-When you grow annual cover crops and leave them in your garden to decompose, they can improve your soil structure and feed the soil.
+2. Deep-rooted plants can improve your soil.
+When you grow annual cover crops and leave them in your garden to decompose, they can improve your soil structure.
+And legumes will add nitrogen to your soil.

-- And last, because they flower, some living mulches attract beneficial insects to your garden.
+3. And last, because they flower, some living mulches attract pollinators to your garden.

 Disadvantages of living mulch: what you need to know